PRINCERAHUL1/6Companies30Days/README.md

 # 🌟 6 Companies 30 Days Challenge 🌟
 Welcome to the **6 Companies 30 Days Challenge** repository!
-This repository is for the **30-day coding challenge** initiated by **Arsh Goyal**, where I am solving curated coding problems to prepare for interviews with top tech companies.
+This repository contains my solutions for the **30-day coding challenge** initiated by **Arsh Goyal**, where I solved curated coding problems to prepare for interviews with top tech companies.

 ## 🗓 About the Challenge
-The **6 Companies 30 Days Challenge** is a competitive coding challenge aimed for enhancing problem-solving skills and gain confidence for technical interviews.
-Over the challenge of 30 days, I will solve **90 problems** divided across six major companies' interview question sets.
+The **6 Companies 30 Days Challenge** was a competitive coding challenge designed to enhance problem-solving skills and build confidence for technical interviews.
+Over the challenge of 30 days, I solved **90 problems**, covering interview questions from six major companies.

 ## 📂 Repository Purpose
 This repository serves as: